4 Ways To Calculate Fuel Consumption (incl. calculator)

 Usually, the specific fuel consumption is not communicated as a single value, but as a diagram with multiple values for different operating points of the engine.

-The specific fuel consumption map of an engine is a very important information for engineering smart driving and engine control strategies.
-Therefore, it is used very frequently by the engineers of the vehicle manufacturer.
-In daily operation, it is not so commonly used.
+The specific fuel consumption map of an engine is very important information for engineering smart driving and engine control strategies.

 Conclusion